chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_attribute_file_ordering.rst

    include_attribute "name_of_cookbook"

-For example, if a cookbook requires that attributes from the |cookbook apache2| cookbook must be available, add the following:
+For example, if a cookbook requires that attributes from the |cookbook apache2| cookbook must be available, add the following to that cookbook's attribute file:

 .. code-block:: ruby

    include_attribute "apache2"

-The |chef client| will load the ``apache2/attributes/default.rb`` file before continuing the processing of the current attribute file.
-If a specific attributes file (and not the ``default.rb`` attributes file) needs to be loaded, then use the double colon (``::``) pattern (similar to the ``include_recipe`` method), like the following:
+The |chef client| will then load the ``apache2/attributes/default.rb`` file before continuing the processing of the current attribute file.
+If a specific attribute file (and not the default attribute file) must be loaded, use the double colon (``::``) pattern (similar to the ``include_recipe`` method) and provide the name fo the attribute file after the double colon.
+For example:

 .. code-block:: ruby